 Not all of these surreal clues, given to us by our Hungarian guide, helped us to finally “escape the room”, but by trial and error we made it out with under a minute to spare, a genuine sense of relief washing over us.
 Despite the roleplay scenario, for a minute there I felt I knew what it was like to be Luke Skywalker running out of time in a waste disposal unit of the Death Star, or even worse Dr. Lawrence Gordon chained up in a psychopath’s bathroom with just a handsaw for company.

-Escape rooms were originally invented in Budapest about 10 years ago and the phenomenon has ballooned in recent years with some sources claiming there are now over a hundred existing in the Hungarian capital, and more spreading across European cities like Berlin and Bucharest.
+Escape rooms were originally invented in Budapest in 2011 and the phenomenon has ballooned in recent years with some sources claiming there are now over a hundred existing in the Hungarian capital, and more spreading across European cities like Berlin and Bucharest.
 Whilst the idea is simple (a group of you are locked in a room with just one hour to escape by working through a series of puzzles in a similar style to The Crystal Maze) the execution of the one we went to in the Jewish Quarter of Budapest made it an extremely tense and thrilling 60 minutes.

 Fronted by a sinister horse-masked doctor, ExitPoint operates within the confines of Fogashaz, one of the best ruin pubs in town.
 After a brief explanation of the game (including that none of the puzzles require knowledge of either Hungarian or English) we were locked into the exit room.
 We knew that we were against the clock and should not waste any time, but it was difficult to not just stand back and admire the decor; the room had a shabby vintage feel to it, with quirky ornaments and statues giving it an Alice in Wonderland aura, augmented by an eerie soundtrack seeping through cracks in the wall.
 At first we thought we were going to be locked in this room for the whole hour, but we eventually found the rabbit hole through to our next set of challenges.